paveles/Machine_Learning_and_Equity_Index_Returns/reports/Report.md

 The  results reveal that one-month forward expanding window nested cross-validation delivers the most accurate forecasts.

 Can one use more accurate forecasts to construct a trading strategy?
 The figure below answers this question.
 In the panel A, I draw one-month forward forecasts versus the realized returns.
 There is a  noticeable difference in variances of forecasted and realized returns.
 But as [Campbell and Thomson (2008)](rfs.oxfordjournals.org/cgi/doi/10.1093/rfs/hhm055) among others notice, even a small imporvement in forecasting accuracy might result sizable economic effects.
+I use return forecasts of the Elastic Net model to construct a simple strategy.
+The strategy enters the S&P 500 index when the forecasted return is above 0.
+Otherwise, the strategy's position in the index is zero.
+The corresponding position dynamics is depicted in panel B of the figure.
+Finally, panel C shows the value of one dollar invested in 1966 in the S&P 500 index and the market timing strategy based on the Elastic Net model.
+The strategy results in around 2 times higher wealth by the end of the period than pure S&P 500 index.
+One dollar invested in the strategy turns into 10 dollars.
+In comparison, S&P 500 strategy turns into around 1$.

 ##### Figure: Performance of Elastic Net Strategy with One-Month Ahead Expanding Window Nested Cross-Validation:
 ![perf2](figures/enet.png "Elastic Net - with Expanding Window Cross-Validation")